snowplow/mobile-hybrid-apps-accelerator/content/introduction/_index.md

 #### Introduction

-Welcome to the **Advanced Analytics for Hybrid Mobile Apps** accelerator.
+Welcome to the **Mobile & Hybrid App Analytics** accelerator.
 Once finished, you will be able to build a deeper understanding of customer behaviour on your mobile apps and use your data to influence business decisions.

 Here you will learn to: